The following are web sites and recommended resources to help you if you are single yet preparing to marry someone someday.

 SINGLE YET PREPARING RECOMMENDED RESOURCES:

-• BEFORE THE RING -by William L Coleman, published by Discovery House Publishers.
+• Before The Ring – written by William L Coleman, published by Discovery House Publishers.
 This book has a different “spin” on things than most.
 It actually focuses in on helping couples to know IF they really should consider marriage.
 It’s a book that is designed for couples to take the time to get to know each other all the more.
 It suggests questions for couples to to consider.
 Author William Coleman says there is a way to assure yourself that you are marrying the right person.
 Ask questions —lots of questions.
 Of yourself.
 Of each other.
 And then be honest with your answers.
 To get reliable answers, you have to ask the right questions.
 And that’s the goal of this book.

 • Dating with Pure Passion: More than Rules, More than Courtship, More than a Formula is written by Rob Eagar.
 It is published by Harvest House.
 This book is for Christian singles to help to show that “spiritual union with Christ must be the foundation of all of their relationships.
 This includes dating relationships.
 Rather than looking to people to meet needs only God can fulfill, readers will learn how to let Christ’s sacrificial love ignite within them a passionate desire to share His love with a special person.
 This practical guide includes plenty of suggestions for establishing successful dating relationships.”

 • How Can I Be Sure?: Questions to Ask Before You Get Married is written by Bob Phillips.
 It is published by Harvest House Publishers.
-This book is actually designed not to be an “answer book for marriage problems.”
-It is meant to be an inventory and “discussion guide to help couples open up important channels of communication.
-They also express their thoughts, desires, and feelings to each other.
-Plus this book helps to enhance their growing relationship together.”
+This book is not an “answer book for marriage problems.”
+It is a “discussion guide to help couples open up important channels of communication.
+Plus this book helps couples to enhance their growing relationship together.”
 The author recommends that each person should have a personal copy to write his or her own responses.
 This book is also designed to be a helpful tool in the hands of Pastors and Counselors for pre-marital counseling.

 Additional Single Yet Preparing Resources: